chenjj/espoofer/README.md

 > *Python version: Python 3 (**3.7.x**).*

 ## Usage
 espoofer has three work modes: *server* ('s', default mode), *client* ('c') and *manual* ('m').
-In *server* mode, espoofer works as a mail server to test validation in receiving services.
-In *client* mode, espoofer works as a email client to test validation in sending services. *Manual* mode is used for debug purporse.
+In *server* mode, espoofer works like a mail server to test validation in receiving services.
+In *client* mode, espoofer works as an email client to test validation in sending services. *Manual* mode is used for debug purposes.

 <p align="center">
 <img src="images/email-authentication-flow.png" ><br>